syncfusion-content/javascript-docs/js/Listbox/Data-binding.md

 The following example depicts the way to bind data to the **ListBox** widget through the knockout support that enables and populates data to a **ListBox** widget based on the value set to the other **ListBox** widget.

-> **Note**: You can include the “ej.widget. knockout.min.js” file library to achieve this behaviour and you can pass the control properties as data attribute in ul tag itself as like data role behaviour.
+N> You can include the “ej.widget. knockout.min.js” file library to achieve this behaviour and you can pass the control properties as data attribute in ul tag itself as like data role behaviour.

 In an **HTML** page, add a **&lt;ul&gt;** element to configure **ListBox** widget.